Louisiana Abortion Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Abortion is illegal in Louisiana, unless necessary to save the life of the mother or the pregnancy is medically futile.
+Abortion is illegal in Louisiana unless medically necessary to save the life of the mother.
+There are exceptions, including cases where the fetus is "medically futile."

 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
-Jackson Women's Health Organization, which returned to the states the power to regulate, even prohibit, abortion.
-Shortly after the draft of the Dobbs decision was leaked, Louisiana enacted a "trigger ban" that prohibited nearly all abortions in the state.
+Jackson Women's Health Organization, holding that the power to regulate and ban abortion care would revert to the states.

 Louisiana Abortion Laws at a Glance

-Reading an overview of the law can be very helpful in better understanding the details included in the actual statute.
+Reading an overview of the law can help better understand the details included in the actual statute.
 In the following chart, you can find a summary of abortion laws in Louisiana as well as links to relevant statutes.

 Louisiana Abortion Laws: Related Resources